Dodgers 7, Yankees 6 – 2024 World Series Game 5: THE LOS ANGELES DODGERS ARE YOUR 2024 WORLD SERIES CHAMPIONS

 FUCK YEAH

-Weaver continued in the 9th with the Dodgers looking to add insurance, and he gave up a single to Teoscar to start.
-After Muncy lined out, Weaver brain farted and disengaged three times to send pinch-runner Chris Taylor to second.
-He then walked Enrique, which led to Mark Leiter Jr. to enter.
-He responded by striking out Edman and getting Smith to groundout, which left the lead at one.
+Weaver continued in the 9th for the Yankees with the Dodgers looking to add insurance, and he gave up a single to Teoscar to start.
+After Muncy lined out, Weaver brain-farted and disengaged three times to send pinch-runner Chris Taylor to second.
+He then walked Enrique, which led to Mark Leiter Jr. being summoned.
+Leiter responded by striking out Edman and getting Smith to ground out, which left the lead stuck at one.

 BIG FUCKING NUTS BABY